Original text

 Description

-Given an array of integers nums
+Given an array of integers nums and an integer target, return indices of the

-two numbers such that they add up to target
+two numbers such that they add up to target.

 You may assume that each input would have exactly one solution, and you may not use the same element twice.